-This explanatory note is intended to be as comprehensive as possible.
+This explanatory note is intended to be comprehensive.
 However, if you require additional assistance or clarification on any aspect of the ARR, please contact the Regulation Office on 01 656 4170 or at regulation@housingagency.ie.

-It is recommended that organisations use the checklist provided at the end of the ARR to ensure that all required supporting documentation is enclosed with the completed document.
-This will help avoid any delays in assessing your organisation's Return.
+It is recommended that organisations use the checklist provided at the end of the ARR to ensure all required supporting documentation is enclosed with the completed document.
+This will help avoid any delays in assessing your Return.